Crypto bot’s parameters

-Note, that the number of extra orders defines the amount of currency that might be spent in total on placing orders.
+Note that the number of extra orders defines the amount of currency that might be spent in total on placing orders.

 Count of real-time extra orders - Number of extra orders placed simultaneously as soon as the first order was placed.

-Entering at market price - Place the first order and start a deal as soon as the first ask is received.
+Entering at a market price - Place the first order and start a deal as soon as the first ask is received.
 If the ask is too low, the bot will search for the optimal price available, which means the deal may be delayed.

-Daytime filter - the bot analyzes trading activity from the previous day and sets a forecast for the current day.
+Daytime filter - the bot analyses trading activity from the previous day and sets a forecast for the current day.
 If this forecast does not look profitable, the bot will not open a deal.

-Find daytime filter status in “Exchange rates”.
+Find the daytime filter status in “Exchange rates”.

 https://tradesanta.com/en/markets/binance (Choose your exchange)